7 tax season tips for cleaning businesses

 2. Brush up on tax code changes

-According to this article by Small Business Computing, there are several tax code changes to be aware of this year.
-For starters:
+There are several changes to the tax code to be aware of this year:

 3. Pay your quarterly taxes and plan for next year